Definitions:

 Mandatory Reporters/Responsible Employees: All other University employees that are not identified as confidential resources.

-Student: Persons registered for courses, either full time or part time, pursuing undergraduate, graduate, or professional studies, as well as non-degree seeking students; individuals who confirm their intent to enroll in programs; those attending orientation sessions; between academic terms; taking online classes; auditing classes; residing in the residence halls; those that were enrolled on the date of an alleged incident; persons who are active but not enrolled at the University.
+Student: Persons registered for courses, who have matriculated, either full time or part time, pursuing undergraduate, graduate, or professional studies, as well as non-degree seeking students; enrolled in programs; those attending orientation sessions; between academic terms; taking online classes; auditing classes; residing in residence halls; those that were enrolled at the university on the date of an alleged incident.

 Title IX Coordinator: The Title IX Coordinator oversees the University’s response to Title IX reports and complaints, identifies and addresses any systemic problems, and takes any necessary steps to ensure the safety of the Shippensburg University community.

-Title IX Investigator: A trained individual designated by the Office of Equity, Inclusion, and Compliance, who reports to the Title IX Coordinator.
+Title IX Investigator: A trained individual designated by the Offices of Student Affairs/Human Resources, who supports the Title IX Coordinator.
 The investigator will conduct a prompt and thorough investigation and acts as a neutral party throughout the investigative process.
 The investigator will speak with the complainant, the respondent, and any individual(s) who may have knowledge related to the alleged misconduct.
 The investigator will also review related evidence such as text messages, phone records, emails, photographs, videos but not limited to these items.
 The investigator will provide the Title IX Coordinator with a detailed, unbiased report regarding the findings of the investigation.

 Witnesses: Any person who has been identified by the reporting and/or responding party, or the Title IX Coordinator as having relevant first-person information concerning the alleged prohibited conduct.